Tamie13/Unit-18-Homework-Lets-Go-Splunking/README.md

 Build an alert that monitors every day to see if this server has any critical vulnerabilities.
 If a vulnerability exists, have an alert emailed to soc@vandalay.com.

-**Alert generated to monitor daily and alert if the server has `any` critical vulenrabilities.
+**Alert generated to monitor daily and alert if the server has `ANY` critical vulenrabilities.
 The alert was set to trigger and email soc@vandalay.com**

 ![TODO](https://github.com/Tamie13/Unit-18-Homework-Lets-Go-Splunking/blob/main/Unit%2018%20HW%20screenshots/Vulnerability%20Alert.png)